Frequently Asked Questions

 - Answer - All permit holders are responsible for keeping their vehicle information up-to-date.
 Only hang-tag type permits (Faculty/Staff, Annual and Monthly Visitor, and Retirees) are transferable between registered vehicles.
 Decal type permits are not transferable and require replacement for a small fee.
-For decals, if available, please bring the scrapped off old decal and your new vehicle information to DPT's main office in Lester Hall to obtain a new decal.
+For decals, if available, please bring the scrapped off old decal and your new vehicle information to DPT's main office to obtain a new decal.
 For hang-tag type permits, use your My Parking Account tools and add your new vehicle under the Manage Your Vehicles link.
 Please email the firstname.lastname@example.org address with a message that you need your new car linked to your existing permit.
 Please provide your license plate info in the email.

 Transportation and Buses

 - Question – How much is the fare for the O.U.T. buses?

 - Answer - The bus fare in most cases is FREE for all University Staff and Students.
 Simply present your current UM ID card to the driver as you board the bus.
 Fares for the general public are $1.00 for Adults.
 For more info: O.U.T.
 Schedule and Fees.

 - Question – What time do the buses run?